Python cv2 VideoCapture: How to Capture Video in Python

 Then we write one by one frame in the output.avi file.

 The waitKey() function returns the pressed key as a number.
-We will assume that we want to finish the program.
-So, if we press q key, then it will close the python window, and Video is saved in the filesystem.
+Again, we will assume that we want to finish the program.
+So, if we press the q key, it will close the python window, and Video is saved in the filesystem.

 The Video is stored in your current project folder because we have not specified the file path.